A Sustainable Approach

 Increasing reliability and resilience, while lowering risks and costs for customers and communities

+The impacts of climate change are felt locally but are borne globally.
 At the international level, BCSE is an accredited observer organization before the United Nations and participates at the convenings of the United Nations Framework Convention on Climate Change and the United Nations Commission on Sustainable Development.
-BCSE will lead a delegation to COP 29 in Baku, Azerbaijan in late 2024.
+BCSE will lead a delegation to COP 30 in Belém, Brazil in late 2025.

-BCSE led a delegation of nearly 40 U.S. businesses and clean energy trade organizations to the 28th Conference of the Parties (COP 28) to the United Nations Framework Convention on Climate Change in Dubai, U.A.E. in December 2023.
+BCSE led a delegation of nearly 30 U.S. businesses and clean energy trade organizations to the 29th Conference of the Parties (COP 29) to the United Nations Framework Convention on Climate Change in Baku, Azerbaijan in December 2024.
 Through meetings with the U.S. Congressional delegations, the Administration, and other stakeholders, as well as public side events, BCSE brought private sector solutions to address the global challenge of climate change mitigation and adaptation.

 Learn More